 The present continuous: In bicicletta – Riccardo Cocciante

-This early '80s jam about taking a bike ride for two demonstrates all sorts of gerunds (the ~ando, ~endo forms).
+This early '80s jam about falling in love during a Sunday morning bike ride for two demonstrates all sorts of verbs in the present continuous (the ~ando, ~endo forms).
 Also, the video is rad.

 The perfect versus the imperfect: Un Raggio di Sole – Jovanotti